anitab-org/documentation/README.md

 # AnitaB.org Open Source Documentation
-Place to document everything about our AnitaB.org Open Source teams
+This is the place to document everything about our AnitaB.org Open Source community.

 Documents: